BLOOD ON THE SCARECROW

 “What would you guys say to him?” he asked the photograph.

 He wondered what they would do?
-Growing up, Daniel heard nothing but stories about his parents like how his father was the funniest guy around or how his mother could balance finances like no one else.
+Growing up, he heard stories about his parents like how his father was the funniest guy around or how his mother could balance finances like no one else.
 They were smart people who seemed to have the answers to everything.
-But now they were dead, and Daniel was left alone to navigate the minefield of advanced aging.
+Now they were dead, and he was left alone to navigate the minefield of advanced aging.

 On his way out, he stopped in the living room and lovingly touched the picture of his parents.
-Ever since he moved in with Gramps, this had been a daily ritual.
-This day was different.
+Ever since he moved in with Gramps, it had been a daily ritual.
+Today was different.
 It was the twenty-seventh anniversary of their deaths.